 Are you looking for tasty things to do on Kauai with kids (or without)?
 Keep scrolling to read my honest review of the Kauai Chocolate Farm tour at Lydgate Farms.

-This Kauai chocolate farm tour review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Kauai chocolate farm tour review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Planning a trip to Kauai with the family?
 Make sure to add a visit to the Lydgate Chocolate Farm in Kapaa!